Caroli Group: Real estate development

 In 2015, the Caroli Group expanded the Antoine 1er dock by developing more buildings for 52 apartments and two museums for Euro 300 million.

 Communication

-Its subsidiary Promocom was founded in 1988.
+Its events and communications subsidiary Promocom was founded in 1988.
 It is chaired by Francesco Caroli, Antonio Caroli's son, who serves as the Chairman of Sycom (syndicat patronal monégasque des professionnels de la communication).

 It includes advertising, Sécurité Privée Monaco (private security), digital advertising, and event planning.

 Media

 It publishes L'Observateur de Monaco, a monthly magazine, and Monaco Hebdo, a weekly newspaper.